2018 Ford Fiesta Trim Levels with Comparisons & Configurations.

 Given the starting price point of the SE model, it is likely to be the better choice for almost anyone who is looking to buy a brand-new subcompact car than the S. For only roughly $1,000 more, it offers simply too many convenience features to pass up.
 The available advanced infotainment and the heated seating is also likely to lean most people towards the SE model compared to the S.

-Compare the 2018 Ford Fiesta SE vs Titanium Trim Levels.
+Compare the 2018 Ford Fiesta SE vs Titanium Trims.
 What is the difference?

 The Titanium is the premium Ford Fiesta trip, and only its size gives away the fact that it is a subcompact once you are inside.
 It is fairly richly appointed with heated leather seats, the 6.5-inch SYNC 3 infotainment, and an 8-speaker Sony sound system.
 Automatic transmission and heated side mirrors are also standard.